 If you live in Portland, OR, you can place an order online for local pickup at our SE Portland Tasting Room for our full product selection.
 We are also stocked locally at New Seasons Market, Market of Choice, Zupan's Market, and World Foods.
-For other parts of the US, our products are available at most Williams Sonoma locations and a wide variety of markets, boutiques, hotels, and more!
+For other parts of the US, search your location in our Where to Buy page.

 Select the products you’d like to purchase and begin to check out as though you are placing an online order.
 Once you have done so, please select Pick up as your delivery method.
 Once your order is complete, you’ll receive an automated email confirmation of your order.
 When your order has been processed by our team, you will then receive a second email that lets you know that your order has been fulfilled and what the process will be when you swing by to grab your order.
 Please note that if you are using Google Pay, Amazon Pay, or Shop Pay, the pickup option will not be displayed.

 Barring any unforeseen or last-minute product availability issues, all pickup orders placed by Tuesday at 11:59 PM should be available for pickup Wednesday or Thursday (i.e. an order placed by 11:59PM on Tuesday, 9/1, will be available for pickup by Wednesday, 9/2).
 This is our general fulfillment timeline, but again, please wait for the second pick up confirmation with our safety protocol.